crcx/rx-nga/Rx.md

   call
   fetch
   lit &class:data
-  call
-  ret
+  jump
 ````

 ### Quotations

 Quotations are anonymous, nestable blocks of code.
-Rx uses them for control structures and some aspects of data flow.
-A quotation takes a form like:
+Rx uses them for
+control structures and some aspects of data flow.
+A quotation takes a
+form like:

     [ #1 #2 ]
     #12 [ square #144 eq? [ #123 ] [ #456 ] choose ] call

-Begin a quotation with **[** and end it with **]**.
+Begin a quotation with `[` and end it with `]`.

 ````
 :t-[